chalmagean/prime_tables/README.md

 ## How to run

-Start a ruby REPL (I am using Ruby 2.2.3).
 The example below uses the number `5` as the size of the primes array.

 ```
 $ git clone git@github.com:chalmagean/prime_tables.git